Keeping Mentally Healthy

 Unfortunately, we are not able to answer our phone line at the moment, but you can leave a message.
 Please accept our apologies for this, but rest assured that if you need a response, we will be in touch as soon as possible.

 Many of our counsellors are able to offer remote sessions by telephone or VSee video meetings, to those clients who can work in this way to continue their counselling.
-This allow the usual appointments to continue while both are isolated at home.
+This allows the usual appointments to continue while both are isolated at home.

 Current clients who are able and would like to meet remotely should read our Client Guidance Sheet.
 You should have been contacted by the PF Office by now – please let us know if this has not happened.